rerdavies/pipedal/docs/PiPedal2.md

 PiPedal 2.0 provides a new Channel Routing dialog, which replaces the Channel Selection Dialog in Pipedal 1.x.
 You can now globally (for all existing presets) route auxiliary input channels on your audio device (such as backing tracks or microphone inputs), or route clean unprocessed guitar input signals to otherwise-unused output audio channels for later re-amping later in a DAW.

+PiPedal 2.0 can now be run as a "Progressive Web Application".
+This allows you to launch Pipedal from your desktop as a native desktop application, without extra browser address bars and window decorations.
+See below for instructions on how to install Pipedal on your desktop as a standalone app.

 {% include gallery.html %}